-Quarrying of Lickey Quartzite for road stone ceased in 1935.
+The Lickey Hills constitute a north-south ridge, straddling the border between Birmingham and Worcestershire.
+In geological terms, they are an inlier of Ordovician rocks, surrounded by younger formations.
+Quarrying of the local Lickey Quartzite for road stone ceased in 1935.
 Since then, the disused quarries have become partially infilled and overgrown, or have disappeared completely beneath residential developments.

 Since 2008 a group of volunteers belonging to the Herefordshire and Worcestershire Earth Heritage Trust have worked to maintain the remaining exposures, most of which lie within the Lickey Hills Country Park.
 With the support of the Country Park Rangers, these 'Lickey Hills Geo-Champions' seek not only to preserve these sites, but also to deepen our understanding of this fragment of Lower Palaeozoic rock.
+To this end, they have unearthed new evidence which gives fascinating insights into the evolution of this remarkable formation

-This booklet draws together information from many sources in an attempt to assemble our current knowledge of the constituent formations in one publication.
+This booklet draws together information from many sources in an attempt to assemble our current knowledge of the associated formations in one publication.
 It is only being offered as in pdf format, as it is intended to be an active document that will be updated as new information becomes available.

-Alan Richardson 2019
+Alan Richardson 2023